jguegant/tech.blog/content/C++/event-driven-pizzeria.md

 Most of the libraries or framework for event-driven architectures expose such an interface for running the event loop and doing asynchronous operations associated with callbacks.
 One thread is enough for running the event-loop!

-Using various tools for implementing the **Reactor** or **Proactor** pattern provided by your operating systems, one can

-###### At the operating system level:

-I was telling you that these technologies are brand new, I am partly a liar.
-In the **Unix** world, a function called [select](https://en.wikipedia.org/wiki/Select_(Unix)) existed before I was even born.
-Using **select**, one can inspect the status of multiple components experessable some list of file descriptors, like a list of **sockets**.
-For instance, If there is the possibility to **read** or **write** on one ore more of these file descriptors, you will be notified

-The main advantage of

-Pool of threads if nothing to do it asynchronous.

 More abstract libraries.
 Boost.Asio, libuv

-Want to know more about it? read that C10K problem: http://www.kegel.com/c10k.html

-How would it scale?
-Bring some curves!